nathanael-fijalkow/TheoretiCS_doc/survival_editors.md

 # TheoretiCS Survival Kit for Editors

-> Authors: Antoine Amarilli, Javier Esparza, Nathanaël Fijalkow, Uri Zwick
+> Authors: Antoine Amarilli, Nathanaël Fijalkow, Mikaël Monet, David Purser, Javier Esparza, Uri Zwick

 This document is intended for TheoretiCS editors as a survival kit.
 If you want a quick reference of the